 We helped organize the two Scientific Workshops on NBIA in 2000 and 2005.
 In 2000, they brought together researchers for the first time to discuss NBIA.
 We also participated in the 2010, 2012, and 2014 NA/NBA Symposiums which are helping to further research into both NBIA and Neuroacanthocytosis (NA).

 We are among 13 partners in the European Union grant called Treat Iron-Related Childhood-Onset Neurodegeneration (TIRCON).
 Nine of the partners are research institutions; one a pharmaceutical company; another a small biotech firm; and an NBIA German lay advocacy group.
 The grant is financing a clinical trial of deferiprone as an iron chelator; creating a research registry; and studying the role of pantethine in NBIA.

 We were one of the founding members of the Genetic Alliance BioBank in 2004 and participated in this registry until 2010.
 We are now helping to promote an International NBIA Research Registry set up through the TIRCON grant as the most efficient way to advance NBIA research.

-We also support NBIA researchers in their work by publicizing their clinical trials and describing ways NBIA families can support that work.
+We also support NBIA researchers in their work by publicizing their clinical trials and describing ways NBIA families can support that work if interested.
 We highlight their research in our newsletters and invite the scientists to speak about their studies at our family conferences.

 We are working with a growing group of biotech companies interested in NBIA research as a way to uncover new therapies.
 While we are proud of our accomplishments, we are continually working on our strategic plan and expect our achievements to grow significantly in the next three to five years.
 We hired a development director in 2013 to help us move our agenda forward and expand our research grants.